There are now 3 possible online modes for units:

 - 6 points

-Availability Location Mode Non-standard teaching period Kalgoorlie Face to face Predominantly face-to-face.
-On campus attendance required to complete this unit.
-May have accompanying resources online.
-Non-standard teaching period Albany Face to face Predominantly face-to-face.
-On campus attendance required to complete this unit.
-May have accompanying resources online.
-Non-standard teaching period Broome Face to face Predominantly face-to-face.
-On campus attendance required to complete this unit.
-May have accompanying resources online.
-Non-standard teaching period Bunbury Non-standard teaching period Busselton Non-standard teaching period Carnarvon Non-standard teaching period Derby Non-standard teaching period Esperance Non-standard teaching period Geraldton Non-standard teaching period Karratha Non-standard teaching period Kununurra Non-standard teaching period Narrigin Non-standard teaching period Northam Non-standard teaching period Port Hedland Non-standard teaching period Blackwood Warren
+Availability Location Mode Non-standard teaching period Kalgoorlie Face to face Non-standard teaching period Albany Face to face Non-standard teaching period Broome Face to face Non-standard teaching period Bunbury Face to face Non-standard teaching period Busselton Face to face Non-standard teaching period Carnarvon Face to face Non-standard teaching period Derby Face to face Non-standard teaching period Esperance Face to face Non-standard teaching period Geraldton Face to face Non-standard teaching period Karratha Face to face Non-standard teaching period Kununurra Face to face Non-standard teaching period Narrigin Face to face Non-standard teaching period Northam Face to face Non-standard teaching period Port Hedland Face to face Non-standard teaching period Blackwood Warren Face to face

 - Students commence an appropriately designed research project in an area of interest, under the supervision of a UWA Rural Clinical School academic staff member.
 In addition to commencing their research project, students prepare a literature review and a written research proposal where they place their study in the context of the available literature, formulate one or more hypotheses or research questions based on gaps in the available knowledge, design an appropriate research study to test their hypotheses or answer their research questions, and outline their study design, research methods and data analysis plan.